Oatmeal walnut cookies are chunky and tasty. They are crispy around the edges and so delicious. These oatmeal cookies are perfect for the holidays.

-- Cream butter and sugar in a bowl.
+- Cream the butter and sugar in a bowl using an electric mixer.

 - Add the egg and mix well.

-- Add oatmeal, flour, cinnamon and baking powder.
+- Add the old fashioned oatmeal, flour, cinnamon and baking powder.
 Mix well using a wooden spoon.

 - Let the dough chill in the fridge for 2 hours.